SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 the tabs '2013' and '2014', respectively.
  * Ignore the 'dates' tab for now, we will come back to it later in the lesson.
  * The 'semi-cleaned-combined' tab contains the combined data from tabs '2013' and '2014'.
 Reproducing this tab is what the next episode is all about.
-We will revisit this tab in [episode on quality assurance and control](spreadsheets-quality-assurance-and-control) and you will see why it is 'semi-clean'.
+We will revisit this tab in the [episode on quality assurance and control](spreadsheets-quality-assurance-and-control) and you will see why it is 'semi-clean'.

 > ## Exercise